-- verify whether a lump in the scrotum or testicles is solid (a tumor) or filled with fluid (a cyst)
+- verify whether a lump in your scrotum or testicles is solid, which can indicate a tumor, or filled with fluid, which can indicates a cyst

-- determine the outcome of trauma to the scrotum
+- determine the outcome of trauma to your scrotum

-- identify sources of pain or swelling of the testicles
+- identify sources of pain or swelling in your testicles

 - assess the causes of infertility

 - find the location of an undescended testicle